narval-xyz/armory/packages/nestjs-shared/README.md

 # NestJS Shared

-This library contains the shared nestjs utilities such as validators, DTOs and decorators.
+This library contains the shared NestJS utilities such as validators, DTOs and decorators.

 ## Testing